 Dangerous gases a concern during manure removal

-By University of Nebraska Extension
+November 9, 2016 by University of Nebraska Extension

 November 9, 2016, Lincoln, NE – Gases produced during manure decomposition can build up in confined spaces and be released in deadly concentrations during agitation and pumping of slurry pits and removal of bedded-pack manure.